Kaz272/r_workshop_code/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-You can save this content as a Markdown file (e.g., `README.md`) in your repository's root directory.
-Update the information as needed to match your project's specifics.
+This revised format should render correctly on GitHub.
+You can copy and paste this content into your `README.md` file in your repository.